-The Fund may hold derivatives for Efficient Portfolio Management purposes (including hedging).
+It is not expected that derivatives will be used frequently (if at all).
+However, the Fund may hold derivatives for Efficient Portfolio Management purposes (including hedging).
 It is not intended that the use of derivatives for EPM purposes will increase the risk profile of the Fund.

 The Fund may invest in other collective investment schemes which may themselves use derivatives for investment purposes.